w3c/trace-context/trace_context/HTTP_HEADER_FORMAT.md

 1. Trust and abuse.
 2. Bug in caller
 3. Different load between caller service and callee service might force callee to down sample.

 Like other fields, `trace-options` is hex-encoded.
 For example, all 8 flags set would be 'ff' and no flags set would be '00'.

 As this is a bit field, you cannot interpret flags by decoding the hex value and looking at the resulting number.
 For example, a flag `00000001` could be encoded as `01` in hex, or `09` in hex if present with the flag `00001000`.
-A common mistake in bit fields is forgeting to mask when interpreting flags.
+A common mistake in bit fields is forgetting to mask when interpreting flags.

 Here is an example of properly handing trace options: